 Let’s meet the Tuurala family from Helsinki and see how they benefit from society’s support for families with children.
 Clicking on the underlined words will bring up more information about the forms of support available in Finland.

-Kati and Klaus Tuurala and their daughters Freja, 6, and Iiris, 4, live close to the centre of Helsinki in Ruoholahti.
+Kati and Klaus Tuurala and their daughters Freja and Iiris (6 and 4 years old at the original time of publication) live close to the centre of Helsinki in Ruoholahti.
 They lead an active life and earn an average income.

 The big day